 - Defendant on a protection order

 - Active warrant or capias

 Already Working in the Field?
 If you have the equivalence of one year’s full time experience in a related field or have attained certification from an accredited criminal justice professional academy (e.g. OPOTA) by the time of graduation, alternative coursework can be arranged.
-Please contact the program at (937) 775-2582 for more details.
+Please contact the Program Director, firstname.lastname@example.org, (937) 775-4165 for more details.

 Sociology Internship Program

-Sociology and Anthropology students can explore career options through participation in the Internship Program (SOC 3000), a 3-credit hour internship wherein they work under professional guidance at a local agency or firm.
-Most of the opportunities currently available are in positions related to Criminal Justice.
+Crime and Justice Studies students can explore career options through participation in the Internship Program (SOC 3000-01), a 3-credit hour internship wherein they work under professional guidance at a local agency or firm.
 For many, this opportunity has led directly to a career choice and, occasionally, a job.
-Students should meet with the internship director, Dr. Jim Adamitis, 289 Millett Hall, (937) 775-2582 at least one or more semesters before registering.
+Students should meet with the internship director, Dr. Jim Adamitis, 289 Millett Hall, (937) 775-2667 at least one or more semesters before registering.

 Steps before Registering for SOC 3000

 You will need your UID number to log in.

 Complete resume template.